cdapio/cdap/docs/loom-docs/source/index.rst

 administrators.
 Loom exposes simple interfaces for administrators to flexibly customize the properties of provisioned clusters, including software services, hardware configurations and infrastructure providers.

-This documentation provides information about Loom, its operational management, and its functionality for both end users and system administrators.
-The document presumes you have some familiarity with the Hadoop ecosystem, specifically Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.
+This documentation provides information about Loom, its operational management capabilities, and its functionality for both end users and system administrators.
+The document presumes you have some familiarity with the SQL databases, Zookeeper, and have working knowledge of the REST protocol and Ruby programming language.

 Contents